All Episodes

 I got a story today from the conference board.

-In uh, what was it, uh, February, all-time high since well, 2002.
+Consumer confidence in, what was it, February, all-time high since, well, 2002.

 Higher than since 2002.

-And there's Slick Willie over there once again rapping and berating his own country and telling the Brits we envy them.
+And there's Slick Willie over there once again, rapping and berating his own country and telling the Brits we envy them.

-But I've been there and I don't envy their hotels and I don't envy their toilets.
+Now, I don't have anything against the Brits, but I've been there and I don't envy their hotels and I don't envy their toilets.

-They're odd, they're small.
+They're small.

 You know, we don't need Harrods.

-Marshall Fields, Sachs Fifth Avenue, you name it.
+Marshall Fields, Sachs, Fifth Avenue, you name it.

 When he was in office, Bill Clinton was extended every courtesy by his predecessor, his surrogate father, George Bush 41, who never publicly criticized him or his policies.